gerner/stellarpunk/README.md

 characters, including the one character the player plays as.
 Here we draw inspiration from grand strategy games like the Crusader Kings franchise.
-The AI plays the game in the same way as the player, through characters who have their own goals, limited information, and relationships.
-Characters might work for one another, might lead or follow political factions.
+The AI plays the game in the same way as the player, through characters who have their own goals, limited information, and relationships.xCharacters might work for one another, might lead or follow political factions.
 The universe is filled with many different kinds of jobs like trader, factory manager, company leader, government official, political leader, police officer, pirate, rebel.
 Each